tapis-project/tms_keycmd/README.md

 To build and package the program simply run the script located at *deployment/build_package.sh*.
 This will create the file *tms_keycmd.tgz* in the current working directory.

-To install the program on a host, copy the tar file to the host and unpack it in the desired location.
+To install the program on a host, create a local user named ``tms`` and then copy the tar file to the host and unpack it in the desired location.
 For example, if the tar file is at */tmp/tms_keycmd.tgz* and the desired installation directory is ``/etc/ssh/tms_keycmd``, then as root run commands similar to the following: